Harsh Vashisht: Career

-Vashisht was also seen in Prem Ya Paheli - Chandrakanta with Triangle Films, Tantra on Colors TV with Swastik Productions, Jolly in Kavach...
+Vashisht was seen in Prem Ya Paheli - Chandrakanta with Triangle Films, Tantra on Colors TV with Swastik Productions, as Jolly in Kavach...
 Mahashivratri on Colors TV with Balaji Telefilms (his 1st show with Balaji) & Ek Veer Ki Ardaas...Veera as Kartar Singh on Star Plus.
 He worked in Sadda Haq as Harshvardhan Shekhawat on Channel V India.
 He played the role of Amrit Singh in Doli Armano Ki.
-He was last seen in Ishq Mein Marjawan as the protagonist Aarohi's Elder Brother, Aniket Kashyap on Colors TV.
-He was also the face of Pepsodent Toothpaste as the Dentist for 4 years.
+He appeared in Ishq Mein Marjawan as the protagonist Aarohi's elder brother, Aniket Kashyap, on Colors TV.
+He was also the face of Pepsodent Toothpaste commercials, portraying a Dentist for 4 years.
 He was last seen in Aladdin - Naam Toh Suna Hoga as Sultan Firoz, king of Turkmenistan on Sab TV.

 Personal life

-Harsh's father is veteran character actor Murari Lal Vasishtha, who is also known as Brahmachari.
-His brother is also an actor Puneet Vashisht.
+Harsh's father is veteran character actor Murarilal Vashisht, who is also known as Brahmachari.
+His elder brother is Puneet Vashisht, who is also a television actor.

-Vashisht is married to actress Ritu Vashisht.
+Vashisht married television actress Ritu Kambow Vashisht on 21 November 2007.